Ajared/geospatialGraphRAG/README.md

 # geospatialGraphRAG
 geospatial Graph RAG system

-Integrating geospatial data into the Graph RAG system enhances its capability to handle location-based queries and relationships, which is particularly valuable for applications involving maps, geographic entities, or spatial reasoning (e.g., "find all missions near Mars" or "what rovers explored a specific region?").
+Integrating geospatial data into the Graph RAG system enhances its capability to handle location-based queries and relationships, which is particularly valuable for applications involving maps, geographic entities, or spatial reasoning (e.g., "find all stores near Abuja" or "which drivers serviced a specific region?").
 OpenLink Software’s Virtuoso Universal Server already supports geospatial extensions, making it a natural fit for this addition.

 ## Revised Layer-by-Layer Solution with Geospatial Integration
 ### Layer 1: Remote Storage